Wax Model Making for Casting

 A Reno Gem and Mineral Society Class Offering

-Cost: Silver casting grain and investment powder, which can be provided at cost by instructors.
+scrap silver or gold for the castings if they have it.
+Silver casting grain can be provided at cost by

 Instructors: Tim and Janet Steeper